gist-rs/anyrag/crates/server/README.md

     cargo run -p anyrag-server
     ```

+    To enable optional features, use the `--features` flag.
+For example, to enable Solana-related handlers:
+    ```sh
+    cargo run -p anyrag-server --features solana
+    ```

 ### 2. Running the CLI (TUI)

 The server must be running before you start the CLI.